-Mass DEP has reduced the monitoring requirements for inorganic contaminants, because the source is not at risk of contamination.
-The last sample collected for these contaminants was taken on and was found to meet all applicable US EPA and Mass DEP standards.
+Mass DEP has reduced the monitoring requirements for inorganic contaminants because the source is not at risk of contamination.
+The last sample collected for these contaminants was found to meet all applicable US EPA and Mass DEP standards.

-Date(s) Collected 90 ^{⊤н} percentile Action Level MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppb) 9/6/2017 .042 15 0 10 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 9/6/2017 .0213 1.3 1.3 10 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives
+Date(s) Collected 90 [TM] percentile Action Level MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppb) 9/15/2021 .0054 15 0 20 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 9/15/2021 .347 1.3 1.3 20 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives